-IMPORTANT NOTICE: THESE TERMS OF SERVICE CONTAIN A BINDING ARBITRATION PROVISION AND WAIVER OF CLASS ACTION RIGHTS AS DETAILED IN THE SECTION 11 ARBITRATION AND WAIVER OF CLASS ACTION SECTION BELOW.
+IMPORTANT NOTICE: THESE TERMS OF SERVICE CONTAIN A BINDING ARBITRATION PROVISION AND WAIVER OF CLASS ACTION RIGHTS AS DETAILED IN THE SECTION 12 DISPUTE RESOLUTION & ARBITRATION BELOW.
 PLEASE READ CAREFULLY.

 YOU ACKNOWLEDGE AND AGREE THAT IDIQ IS NOT A CREDIT REPAIR ORGANIZATION, CREDIT REPORTING AGENCY, CONSUMER REPORTING AGENCY, AND THAT WE DO NOT OFFER CREDIT REPAIR SERVICES OR PRODUCTS.

-You agree to be bound by these Terms and enter into the Agreement by either: (1) enrolling for Services; (2) using any Services available on any IDIQ website, including the website itself; or (3) by clicking “I Agree” or otherwise electronically agreeing to be bound.
+You agree to be bound by these Terms and enter into the Agreement by either: (1) enrolling for Services; (2) using any Services available on any IDIQ website or mobile app, including the website itself or mobile app; or (3) by clicking “I Agree” or otherwise electronically agreeing to be bound.
 We recommend you print or save a copy of all these Terms for your records.

 1. About these Terms

 1.1 Scope.
-These Terms govern: (a) your access to and use of the Service Plans and Features (defined in Section 2.1) we provide through or for our websites; (b) your access to and use our websites, including but not limited to IDIQ.com, IdentityIQ.com, MyScoreIQ.com, Resident-Link.com, DataBreachIQ.com, RoadsideIQ.com, Creditreportiq.com, Creditscoreiq.com, GetIQReportNow.com, IDIQPartners.com, IDIQSales.com, TryIdentityIQ.com, 3ScoresPlusMore.com, CreditScoreHero.com, GetMy3Scores.com, My3Scores.co, RocketCreditScores.com, MyRocketCreditScores.com, SkyRocketCreditScores.com, SeeMyScoreandMore.com, ScoreSafety.com, Accredian.co, and creditanddebt.org, as well as through certain downloadable mobile applications (each a “Site” and collectively, our “Sites”); and (c) your communications, exchanges, or other interactions with IDIQ (collectively, our “Services”).
+These Terms govern: (a) your access to and use of the Service Plans and Features (defined in Section 2.1) we provide through or for our websites and mobile app; (b) your access to and use our mobile app and websites, including IDIQ.com, IdentityIQ.com, MyScoreIQ.com, Resident-Link.com, DataBreachIQ.com, RoadsideIQ.com, Creditreportiq.com, Creditscoreiq.com, GetIQReportNow.com, IDIQPartners.com, IDIQSales.com, TryIdentityIQ.com, 3ScoresPlusMore.com, CreditScoreHero.com, GetMy3Scores.com, My3Scores.co, SeeMyScoreandMore.com, ScoreSafety.com, CreditScoreIQ.com, Accredian.co, creditanddebt.org, and Countrywideppls.com (each a “Website” and collectively, our “Websites”); and (c) your communications, exchanges, or other interactions with IDIQ (collectively, our “Services”).
 For more information about what our Offerings include, please see Section 2.1.